-The prevalence of malnutrition in people with cancer is highly variable.
-Recent studies suggest that the prevalence is around 51% to 71% (103, 104).
-Malnutrition in cancer patients is associated with increased morbidity and mortality, decreased treatment tolerance and quality of life and increased hospital admissions (105, 106).
-Multivariate analysis has shown weight loss and body mass index to be independent predictors of median survival (107).
+The prevalence of malnutrition in cancer patients is highly variable.
+Recent studies suggest that the prevalence is around 51% to 71% (95, 96).
+Malnutrition in cancer patients is associated with increased morbidity and mortality, decreased treatment tolerance and quality of life and increased hospital admissions (97, 98).
+Multivariate analysis has shown weight loss and body mass index to be independent predictors of median survival (99).

-30-40% of people with cancer experience malnutrition, which is characterised by unintentional weight loss (108).
+30-40% of people with cancer experience malnutrition which is characterised by unintentional weight loss (100).
 Cancer-related malnutrition can occur due to the presence of the cancer itself, the effect of cancer treatment on the consumption or absorption of nutrients, or patients undertaking restrictive cancer diets.
-The risk of malnutrition is largely dependent on the type and stage of cancer in addition to the level of symptom burden (108).
+The risk of malnutrition is largely dependent on the type and stage of cancer in addition to the level of symptom burden (100).
 Poor glycaemic control can cause unintentional weight loss through urinary glucose losses.
 Rapid unintentional weight loss leads to loss of muscle and strength, which may compromise performance status and the ability to tolerate or continue with treatment.